Hellmann-Lab/scRNA-seq_Contamination/README.md

 ## Figure scripts

 - **01_dataset_description**: Strain and cell type composition of input datasets, as well as some additional statistics about the genotype estimation strategy (related to Figure 1, Suppl.
-Figure S2).
+Figure S3).
-- **02_backgroundRNA_estimates**: Visualization of backround noise fractions per cell (related to Figure 2, Suppl.
-Figures S1,S3).
+- **02_backgroundRNA_estimates**: Visualization of background noise fractions per cell (related to Figure 2, Suppl.
+Figures S1,S2,S4).
 - **03_origin_of_background RNA**: Comparison of endogenous expression, background noise contamination and empty droplet profiles (related to Figure 3, Suppl.
-Figures S4,S5).
+Figures S5,S6).
+- **03_02_barcode_swapping**: Identification and quantification of barcode swapping events originating from PCR chimera (related to Suppl.
+Figure S7)
 - **04_effect_on_downstream_analysis**: Impact of background noise on specificity and detectability of marker genes (related to Figure 4, Suppl.
-Figures S6,S7).
+Figures S8,S9).
 - **05_benchmark_estimation**: Comparison of background noise estimation accuracy of different computional methods (related to Figure 5, Suppl.
-Figure S8)
+Figure S10)
 - **06_benchmark_downstream_analysis**: Summarizing the method comparison results on downstream analysis effect based on the Snakemake pipeline across datasets and parameter settings (related to Figure 6, Suppl.
-Figures S9-13).
+Figures S11-15).